GideonBabu/Data-Structures-and-Algorithms-in-JavaScript/README.md

 - 1480.
 Running Sum of 1d Array
 - 627. Swap salary
 - 1431.
 Kids With the Greatest Number of Candies
 - 804. Unique Morse Code Words
+- 1704.
+Determine if String Halves Are Alike